About Migrate to Containers

 About GKE and GKE Enterprise clusters

 Google Kubernetes Engine (GKE) clusters provide secured and managed Kubernetes services with autoscaling and multi-cluster support.
 GKE lets you deploy, manage, and scale containerized applications on Kubernetes, powered by Google Cloud.

 - Autopilot clusters: GKE provisions and manages the cluster's underlying infrastructure, including nodes and node pools, giving you an optimized cluster with a hands-off experience.
 For the benefits of using the simplified Linux service manager, see Migrating to Autopilot clusters and Cloud Run.

 Config Management: Defines, automates, and enforces policies across environments to meet your organization's security and compliance requirements.

 Anthos Service Mesh: Manages and secures traffic between services while monitoring, troubleshooting, and improving application performance.

-Anthos security: Secures your hybrid and multi-cloud deployments by providing consistent controls across your environments.
+GKE Enterprise security: Secures your hybrid and multi-cloud deployments by providing consistent controls across your environments.

 About Cloud Run

 Cloud Run is a managed compute platform that lets you run stateless containers via web requests or Pub/Sub events.
 The simplified Linux service manager lets you deploy your migrated container workloads on Cloud Run.